Affordable Housing for Emerging Adults “Aging Out” of Foster Care

 - How long will residents be allowed to stay?

 There is no set time limit.
-Residents’ leases will govern the length of occupancy and renewal of the lease.
+Residents’ leases will govern the length of occupancy.

 - Will the houses be inspected?